gluesql/gluesql/README.md

 ## Contribution
 GlueSQL is still in the very early stages of development.
 Please feel free to contribute however you'd like!
-The only the thing you need to be aware of is...
+The only thing you need to be aware of is...
-- Except for `src/glue.rs`, `src/tests/` and `src/utils/`, there is no place to use `mut` keyword.
+- Except for `src/glue.rs`, `src/tests/` and `src/utils/`, using the `mut` keyword is discouraged.